deeplearning4j/deeplearning4j/eigenvector.md

 The main difference between covariance and *correlation* is that correlation also tracks the magnitude of the change in two variables, so two variables with a correlation of 1 always move the same distance in the same direction.

-So the covariance matrix defines the shape of the data.
+To sum up, the covariance matrix defines the shape of the data.
 Diagonal spread (along eigenvectors) is expressed by the covariance, while x-and-y-axis-aligned spread is expressed by the variance.

 While not entirely accurate, it may help to think of each component as a cause in the Dutch basketball player example above, with the first principal component being age; the second possibly gender; the third nationality (implying nations' differing healthcare systems), and each of those occupying its own dimension in relation to height.
 Each acts on height to different degrees.